-As a pet owner, it’s your responsibility to ensure your furry companion receives the best possible care and leads a long and happy life.
-Taking the time to read about some simple and important precautions is the initial step to learning about canine cancer and preventative measures.
+As a pet owner, it is your responsibility to ensure your furry companion receives the best possible care and leads a long and happy life.
+Taking the time to read about simple and important precautions is the initial step to learning about canine cancer and preventative measures.

 How to Keep Your Dog Healthy and Cancer-Free

 Much like humans, cancer can affect even the healthiest of individuals.
 Because cancer occurs due to abnormal cell behavior, healthiness can be a loaded word that doesn’t directly correlate to one’s predisposition for cancer development.
 The same is true for our pets.
 However, this fact shouldn’t discourage you from doing everything you can to ensure your dog is in their best possible condition.

 What your canine friend ingests can impact not only their health but their mood, as well.
 Too much food or heavy meals can leave them with stomach aches, feeling lethargic or gassy, and uncomfortable.
 A dog on a proper diet will exhibit both better mental and physical health.

 When it comes to feeding your pet, there are two options: buying commercial dog food or prepping and cooking your dog’s food yourself.
 When choosing to buy packaged food, always research and find the least processed dog foods or ask your veterinarian for a recommendation.
 If you prefer to prep meals for your dog yourself, the simplest rule to follow is to ask yourself if the food item is naturally occurring.
 Because dogs descended from wolves, it shouldn’t be surprising that their ideal diet consists mostly of meat alongside a portion of vegetables, especially leafy greens.